Australia at the Winter Olympics: Figure skating

 Australia first competed in figure skating in 1952, and has competed in 1956, 1960 and every Olympics since 1980.
 In earlier years, Australia earned some last places or near-misses.
 Until 1988, no Australian had placed above the 20th percentile, but results have slowly improved; Anthony Liu finished 10th out of 28 competitors in the men's event in 2002.
 Joanne Carter represented Australia in 1998 & 2006.
 She had placed 12th in 2002 and apart from Liu is the only Australian to have placed in the top half of the field.
 In 2010, Australia's lone participant Cheltzie Lee came 20th.
-Australia has competed in ice dancing only twice—in 1988 and 2014—when their solitary representative in both the men and women's individual event came last.
+Australia has competed in ice dancing three times, in 1988, 2014 and 2026, with Holly Harris and Jason Chan placing 18th at the 2026 Milano Cortina Winter Olympics.

 Freestyle skiing

 Australia has contested moguls freestyle skiing in every Olympics since it became an official sport in 1992, as well as 1988, when it was a demonstration sport.
-Australia has participated in every aerial freestyle event since it became official in 1994, as well as 1992, when it was a demonstration event.

 Unlike in other winter disciplines, Australia started in the upper half of the field in the moguls; Nicholas Cleaver and Adrian Costa placed 11th and 14th out of 47 competitors in 1992.
 Since then, the results deteriorated into the lower half of the rankings, until 2006, when Canadian-born Dale Begg-Smith won gold and four Australians qualified for the 35-man competition.
 Manuela Berchtold, the only female Australian representative in 2006, came 14th out of 30 competitors.
 In 2010, Begg-Smith won silver, while two other moguls racers, one male and one female, were outside the top half and did not pass the first round.
+The Australian moguls team continued from strength to strength, with Matt Graham winning silver in 2018 and bronze in dual moguls in 2026, Jakara Anthony winning gold in 2022 in moguls and again in 2026 in dual moguls to become Australia's most successful Winter Olympian, as well as Cooper Woods-Topalovic winning gold in 2026 in a Men's moguls final which featured three Australian finalists in the top 8.